Zumwalt-Class DDG-1000 — Costly Innovation, Hard Lessons

 | Standard crew (commonly cited) | 197 (programme manning has varied) |

-AGS: The Gun Without Ammo
+AGS Gun Without Ammo

-The most visible capability setback involved the Advanced Gun System (AGS).
-AGS was built around a specialized precision munition intended for long-range land attack.
-That round’s unit cost rose sharply as planned quantities dropped.
-Once the economics broke, the Navy effectively lost the ammunition pipeline.
+Most obvious capability loss was the Advanced Gun System (AGS).
+AGS was developed around a unique precision weapon for long-range land attack.
+Planned quantities dropped and the unit cost for that round rose as expected.
+Once the economics broke, the Navy effectively lost the ammo pipeline.
+That was a big hit to the class, because it took away the headline mission justification.

-Combat System Uniqueness Costs
+Cost of Combat System Uniqueness

-Survivability Tests Keep the Debate Alive
+Survivability Tests

-Pivot to Strike: Salvaging Value
+Salvaging Value

-Lessons for Future Warship Builds
+Lessons for Future Warship manufacturing

 Three lessons stand out.